 5. How do our clients perceive our company?
 What are they really saying about OUR COMPANY when we aren't around?
 6. What do you believe should be our Top three Strategic Initiatives in 2000?
 Be specific, but only list the top three most important for the future success of the company.
 7. Describe the culture of our company.
 What do we, as a company, hold as our important attributes?
 8. How would you characterize communications at our company?
 Direct?
 Insufficient.
 Adequate?
 How could we improve?
 9. What are the three primary strengths of our company?

-SALES GROWTH WORKSHOP 33 10.
-What areas of the company are we weakest?
+10. What areas of the company are we weakest?
 How could we improve?
 Please give specifics.
 11. List three additional markets that we are not serving which could be entered using our strengths.
 12. What kind of work are we best at and in what areas do we clearly perform better than our competitors?
-In what areas do we truly have a unique competitive advantage over our competitors? ,
+In what areas do we truly have a unique competitive advantage over our competitors?
 13. What geographic areas should we service?
 14. Should our company have a marketing and sales focus?
 If so, who should lead that effort?
-Does the require a full time effort by a business development team, or can we all share equally in the responsibility to grow our company? is
+Does this require a full time effort by a business development team, or can we all share equally in the responsibility to grow our company?

-SALES GROWTH WORKSHOP 34 15.
 Should our company have a defined bonus and incentive plan that is based on results?
 If so, how might such a plan be structured?

-16. Should employees receive an annual review that outlines specific objectives and ties any potential salary or benefit increases directly to achieving measurable performance objectives?

-17. Other than salary and bonuses, are there other compensation or benefit programs that we should be offering?
-Please be specific? ;

-18. If we had to double our business in 5 years, where would we focus and what would we do?

-19. If you were named CEO of our company, what three reports, policies or programs would you immediately eliminate?
+Should employees receive an annual review that outlines specific objectives and ties any potential salary or benefit increases directly to achieving measurable performance objectives?
+Other than salary and bonuses, are there other compensation or benefit programs that we should be offering?
+Please be specific?
+If we had to double our business in 5 years, where would we focus and what would we do?
+If you were named CEO of our company, what three reports, policies or programs would you immediately eliminate?
 Why?

-SALES GROWTH WORKSHOP 35 If you were named CEO of our company, what three programs projects or initiatives would you immediately launch?
+If you were named CEO of our company, what three programs projects or initiatives would you immediately launch?
 Why?
 If you owned 100% of the company, and all profits or losses were yours alone, what changes would you immediately make?
-Park the convices we provide heat to worst.
-Which convices have the greatest apportunity for long - term growth and profits?
+Rank the services we provide, best to worst.
+Which services have the greatest opportunity for long term growth and profits?
 Describe our toughest competitor.
 What makes them so hard to compete with.
+What areas of expertise do you feel we are lacking?